AbduazizZiyodov/AbduazizZiyodov/README.md

 @app.get('/AbduazizZiyodov')
 async def hello_visitor() -> Response:
     return Response({
-          "message" : "I'm a backend developer with professional experience in python's web frameworks😀!", }, status=200)
+          "message" : "I'm a backend developer with professional experience in python and its web frameworks😀!", }, status=200)
 ```